cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 # Replica clusters

 A replica cluster is an independent CloudNativePG `Cluster` resource.
-It's main characteristic is that it's in a replica from another Postgres instance, ideally also managed by CloudNativePG.
+Its main characteristic is that it's in a replica from another Postgres instance, ideally also managed by CloudNativePG.
 Normally, a replica cluster is in another Kubernetes cluster in another region.
 Replica clusters can be cascading, too,